Morikoi/asteroid-blaster/docs/topics/platforms.md

 #### Facts

-- Splunk was founded in 2003 and dominated the
+- Splunk was founded in 2003 and dominated the log collection market for many years.

+#### Hot